 The Paris Agreement - I support + voted for the Paris Agreement.
-I acknowledge man made climate exists and support action to tackle it.
+I acknowledge man-made climate change exists and I support action to tackle it.
 Click here to read my blog post discussing climate change with constituents.

 Stem cell research: I am in favour of stem cell research to cure the diseases / illnesses we face.

-House of Lords: I am personally in favour of elected second chamber and supported the House of Lords reform bill when it came before parliament in the Coalition government's time.
+House of Lords: I am personally in favour of an elected second chamber and I supported the House of Lords reform bill when it came before parliament in the Coalition government's time.

 Early Day Motions and Petitions

 Guy often receives requests from constituents to sign Early Day Motions (EDMs), but like many MPs does not sign these, no matter how worthy the cause.

 I realise this is a source of disappointment to some of those who contact Guy and I would like to make it clear that not signing an EDM does not mean that Guy does not care about the issue at hand, Guy just does not believe that EDMs are an effective way to achieve a solution.